 What Is DC Fast Charging?

 When it comes to EV charging stations, there are three levels of power.
-The first level is the standard wall plug you can find at home.
+Level 1 is the standard wall plug you can find at home.
 It delivers 120V, and you can expect to get between two and five miles worth of charging power every hour.
-The second level delivers twice the amount of power with 240V, which offers 40 to 65 miles for every hour it’s plugged in.
+Level 2 delivers twice the amount of power with 240V, which offers 40 to 65 miles for every hour it’s plugged in.
 DC Fast Charge is the third and most potent level of charge for EVs.
 It delivers 480V, which can fill 80% of most car batteries in 30 to 40 minutes.

 In the US, you can find three types of DC Fast Charging stations: CCS Combo, CHAdeMO, and Tesla Superchargers.
 Tesla’s technology is widely available in the US, with 35,000+ Superchargers across the nation.
 CCS is mainly used for several brands, including BMW, Ford, General Motors, Honda, Hyundai, Kia, and Mazda electric vehicles.
 CHAdeMO supports Nissan, Mitsubishi, Toyota, Citroën, and Kia vehicles.